 - You can also place a cardboard box sideways with the flaps open.
 Your toddler may want to crawl and sit inside.

-The activity will help to develop your toddler’s balancing skills, gross motor skills, and problem-solving.
+This movement activity will help to develop your toddler’s balancing skills, gross motor skills, and problem-solving.

 3. Reading Time: